Trump wins pause of $454 million civil fraud ruling, avoiding asset seizures | Politics

 Trump wins pause of $454 million civil fraud ruling, avoiding asset seizures

+Donald Trump won a bid on Monday to pause his $454 million civil fraud judgment if he posts a $175 million bond within 10 days, in a victory for the former U.S. president that blocks New York state authorities from taking steps to seize his assets.
+The decision by a mid-level state appellate court eases an acute cash crunch brought on by Trump's mounting legal expenses.

-Donald Trump won a bid to pause his $454 million civil fraud judgment if he posts a $175 million bond within 10 days, a victory for the former U.S. president that blocks New York state authorities from beginning to seize his assets as soon as Monday.
+Donald Trump won a bid on Monday to pause his $454 million civil fraud judgment if he posts a $175 million bond within 10 days, in a victory for the former U.S. president that blocks New York state authorities from taking steps to seize his assets.

+The decision by a mid-level state appellate court eases an acute cash crunch brought on by Trump's mounting legal expenses.
+It delays enforcement of a judgment in a civil-fraud trial that found he overstated his wealth to dupe investors and lenders.

+Trump said he will post a bond, securities or cash to comply with the order.
+"I DID NOTHING WRONG," he wrote on social media.
+New York Attorney General Letitia James's office said Trump is "still facing accountability for his staggering fraud."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)